oplS15projects/Lambda/README.md

 #How to Download and Run

-1. Download the latest release from here: *release link*
+1. Download the latest release from here: *release link to come*
 2. Open and run Lambda.rkt
 3. Input expression is typed into the `Input`, using syntax: `keyword equation`
 4. Output is seen in the `Output` or lower canvas depending on keywords used.